 By Chenhui, Singapore

-As Christians, I believe, we are all very impressed by the story of Noah building the ark, and deeply admire Noah.
-Meanwhile we cannot help but feel sorry for those who did not get on the ark: Why had they seen the ark but not gotten on it?
+As Christians, I believe that we are all deeply impressed with the story of Noah’s ark and admire Noah a lot, and that meanwhile we cannot help but feel sorry for those who did not embark upon the ark.
+Why did they not believe what Noah said?
+They had seen the ark but why did they not embark upon it?
 Why did they not feel regret until the flood came?
-Sometimes we also ask ourselves, “If I had lived in the time of Noah, would I really have got on the ark?”
+Why, in that age, did only Noah’s family of eight embark upon the ark and attain salvation?

-Think about the background when God destroyed the mankind of Noah’s time.
-In Genesis 6:11–13 it records, “The earth also was corrupt before God, and the earth was filled with violence.
+Let’s think about the background for God destroying the mankind of Noah’s time.
+In Genesis 6:11–13 it is recorded, “The earth also was corrupt before God, and the earth was filled with violence.
 And God looked on the earth, and, behold, it was corrupt; for all flesh had corrupted his way on the earth.
-And God said to Noah, The end of all flesh is come before me; for the earth is filled with violence through them; and, behold, I will destroy them with the earth.”
-When I read these verses in the past, I just knew that it was because the people at that time were too evil and corrupt so that they were punished and destroyed by God, but I was not clear aboutin this thing.
-Not until I read a passage of words in a book did I understand a little.
+And God said to Noah, The end of all flesh is come before Me; for the earth is filled with violence through them; and, behold, I will destroy them with the earth.”
+When I read these verses in the past, I just knew that it was because the people at that time were too evil and corrupt, and so they were punished and destroyed by God, but I didn’t understand the root cause of them being destroyed.
+Not until I read a passage of words in a book did I gain a bit of understanding of it.

-From this passage I understood that there is God’s disposition in His destruction of the people at the time.
-It was not merely because those who did notwere morally corrupt, evil and licentious, but also because even those who believed in God, who once sacrificed burnt offerings to God and worshiped God did not fear God: They had no place for God in their heart, their actions were completely in opposition to God’s will, and they followed along with the evil trends of the world.
-The whole world had become evil and depraved to the extent that it was unbearable for God to witness.
-But even so, people were without the slightest shred of contrition.
-When they saw Noah obeyed God’s instructions to build the ark and convey the message that God would destroy the world with a flood, they treated what Noah did as a joke and what Noah said as a fabrication.
-No one believed, no one sought and investigated, nor, moreover, anyone admitted that his evil deeds had long ago angered God to the extent that he should be destroyed.
-Instead, they all lived entirely in their own notions and imaginations, thinking nothing of it.
-Until afterward, when they saw the gate of the ark was closed and the flood came, it was too late.
-Eventually, they were all swallowed up by the flood and got drowned in the ocean.
-Rather than saying they died in the flood, it would be better to say they died in their own notions.
+From this passage I understood that God’s destruction of the people at that time contains His disposition.
+It was not merely because those who did notwere morally corrupt, evil and licentious, but also because those who believed in God, even those who once made offerings to God and worshiped God, did not fear God and had no place for God in their hearts.
+Everything they did went against God’s requirements and they followed along with evil trends of the world.
+The entire world had become evil and degenerate to the point that God didn’t bear to look.
+But even so, people at that time had no desire for repentance.
+When Noah obeyed God’s commands to build the ark and convey to them that God would destroy the world with a flood, they treated what Noah did as a joke and what Noah said as a fantasy.
+No one believed, nor did anyone seek or investigate, much less did they admit that their evil deeds had long ago angered God to the extent that they should be destroyed; instead, they all lived completely in their own notions and imaginings but thought nothing of it.
+They didn’t think that it would rain heavily and they didn’t believe that would happen until they saw the flood coming with their own eyes.
+However, later on when they saw the door of the ark closed and the flood coming, it was too late.
+Eventually, they were all swallowed by the flood and drowned in the ocean.
+Rather than saying they died in the flood, it would be better to say they perished in their own conceptions.

-Then, how was Noah saved?
-The following passage of words explains the reason quite clearly.
+So how was Noah saved?
+The following passage of words explains it quite clearly.

-Inherently Noah was an honest man and worshiped God.
-From this passage we can see more clearly: That Noah couldstemmed from his obedience to God.
-He would do anything God instructed him to do.
-He did not ask why God let him build an ark, nor thought what if the flood did not come after he finished the ark, much less did he live in all kinds of difficulties in building the ark.
-Instead, He could purely accept and obey, without any notions and imaginations, though he did not completely understand God’s will.
-I could not help but sigh with emotion: Can we achieve such faith in and obedience to God as Noah did?
-At that time, it never rained, let alone flooded.
-Thus when God told Noah that He would destroy the world with a flood, and instructed Noah to build an ark and preach the for people to get on the ark, the people at the time not only did not believe, but also judged and condemned Noah by saying that he was crazy.
-But even so, Noah was not passive and weak; he still obeyed God, listened to God’s instructions, and persisted in building the ark and preaching the gospel without hesitation.
-Today, when we think back on the time when the world was destroyed by the flood, will we detest and regret those people who were destroyed in that epoch?
-At the same time, will we not feel deeply ashamed and abashed when compared with Noah who could, without being restrained by any person, occurrence, or thing, submit to God and follow God’s instructions to build the ark?
+Noah was inherently an upright man who worshiped God.
+From this passage we can see more clearly that the reason why Noah couldwas because of his submission and obedience to God.
+He did whatever God instructed him to do; he did not ask why God let him build an ark, nor did he think what if the flood didn’t come after he finished building the ark, much less did he live in all kinds of difficulties in building the ark.
+Instead, he could simply accept and obey without any notions and imaginings though he did not completely understand .
+I could not help but sigh with emotion: Can we people nowadays achieve such faith in God and obedience to God as Noah did?
+At that time, it never rained, much less did a flood come.
+Thus when God told Noah that He would destroy the world with a flood, and commanded Noah to build an ark and to preach the so that people could embark upon the ark, the people at that time not only did not believe what Noah said, but even judged and condemned Noah by saying that he was crazy.
+Despite this, Noah was not passive or weak and he still submitted to God, obeyed God’s commands, and single-mindedly persisted in building the ark and preaching the gospel.
+Today, when we think back on the time when the world was destroyed by the flood, won’t we feel sorry for those people who were destroyed in that age?
+At the same time, won’t we feel deeply ashamed when compared with Noah who could, without being restrained by any person, matter, or thing, submit to God and follow God’s instructions to build the ark?

-The Bible has such two verses, “And as it was in the days of Noe, so shall it be also in the days of .
-They did eat, they drank, they married wives, they were given in marriage, until the day that Noe entered into the ark, and the flood came, and destroyed them all” (Luke 17:26–27).
-These are prophecies about the ’ reappearance in , in which the Lord compared the days He returns to the days of Noah.
-Now they have come true.
-In the present day, the whole society is becoming more and more evil and degenerate.
-For the sake of personal interests, people fight with each other, and even kill each other.
-Meanwhile, even many brothers and sisters in the Lord also follow the evil trends of the world, covet the glory and wealth, and pursue fame and gain.
-They believe in God in name, but in actuality, they do not walk in the way of the Lord.
-Nowadays, the extent to which people have been corrupted is far and beyond what it was back the time of Noah.
-This shows that prophecies about the last days have long since come true, and that the Lord Jesus has already returned.
+In the, it is recorded, “And as it was in the days of Noah, so shall it be also in the days of .
+They did eat, they drank, they married wives, they were given in marriage, until the day that Noah entered into the ark, and the flood came, and destroyed them all” (Luke 17:26–27).
+These two verses are prophecies concerning the ’ return in the last days, and the Lord compared the time of His return to that of Noah.
+Now, the prophecies of the Lord’s have all been fulfilled, and all of society has become more and more evil and degenerate.
+For the sake of their personal interests, people fight with each other and even kill each other.
+Meanwhile, even many brothers and sisters in the Lord also follow the evil trends of the world, covet glory and wealth, and pursue fame and gain; they believe in God in name, but in actuality they do not hold to the Lord’s way at all.
+Nowadays, the degree of corruption of mankind is far beyond that of the age of Noah.
+This shows that the prophecies about the last days have long been fulfilled, and that the Lord Jesus has already returned.

-Whenin the last days comes upon us, can we learn lessons from the failures of people of the past, repent toward God, and get on the ark which God prepares for us?
-These questions are really worthy of our contemplating and seeking …
+When God’s salvation in the last days comes to us, can we learn lessons from the failures of the people of the past, repent toward God, and embark upon the “ark” God prepares for us?
+This question is indeed worthy of our contemplating and seeking …